 - Medium-large donation (in February 2021) to Fast Grants, to support global efforts to rapidly address the ongoing pandemic.

 - Large donation to Emergent Ventures, jumpstarting high-risk, high-reward ideas that advance prosperity, opportunity, and wellbeing.
+Split 60/40 between the main Emergent Ventures fund and Emergent Ventures India.

 Charity evaluators' reports (in alphabetical order):